oVirt/ovirt-site/source/feature/ntpsupport.html.md

 ##### DataBase

-*   Need to add the NTP server configuration to the vdc_options table
+*   need to add the NTP server configuration to the vdc_options table

-##### Engine

-*   Need to utilize this new NTP config option (if given) during bootstrap
-*   Need to utilize this new NTP config option (if given) during registration/approval
-*   Need to add support for the optional NTP server in vds_installer.py

-##### vdsm:bootstrapping

-*   vdsm-bootstrap - shoudl support configuring NTP on any host bootstrapped
-*   bootstrapping code now has to support ovirt-node as well

-Q - should we skipp the NTP config if the NTP server is not accessible on bootstrap

-##### vdsm:registration

-*   The registration code should support the optional NTP configuration
-*   since ovirt-node has already code for that - the registration should utilize it

-### Optional additions to the feature

-*   vdsm - to report it's NTP configuration
-*   engine - handle the vdsm NTP configuration reported by VDSM (save in DB + throw event log if misconfigured)
-*   UI - display the reported NTP configureation
-*   setup - develop a new ovirt-setup-plugin for NTP server - in case the user wants to install a new NTP server (on the ovirt-server host)

 ### Questions

 *   Should we support more than 1 NTP server ?

+NTP requires 2 server to work at all and recommends at least 3 NTP servers.

-*   Should we expose this config as a general config option through the ovirt-config utility ?
+*   Should we expose this config through the ovirt-config utility ?

-### Additional notes

-*   When using remote DB - need to configure it's NTP as well.

 <Category:Feature>